jlgerber/rustclass/lesson_02.md

     }
 }
 ```
-Of course i really phoned it in here.
+Of course I really phoned it in here.
 We don't use String for error types as it has no semantic information.
-By the way, results must be used
+One thing to note is that Rust expects you to use results.
+That is, you should be checking to see what state they are in (Ok or Err) and handling them appropriately.